SamLovesHoneyWater/distributed-embryogenesis-neural-topologies/README.md

 ![A neural connection topology graph showing a very basic structure, with some asymmetry](evolved_topologies/G09.png)

 The topology of hidden layers are further developed as evolution continues.
 We begin to see symmetry/modularity when such topologies are beneficial to the task at hand.
-In our case, the toy dataset simulates binocular vision, and consequently two copies of a similar structures seems to have emerged.
+In our case, the toy dataset simulates binocular vision, and consequently two copies of a similar structures seem to have emerged.

 ![A neural connection topology graph showing two symmetric loops of hidden neurons taking input from selected inputs](evolved_topologies/G10.png)